tydavis/gartifact/README.md

 # gartifact

-Golang artifact frontend for Java (Maven, Gradle), NPM, Docker, and Python
+Golang artifact frontend for Java (Maven, Gradle), NPM, Docker, and Python, backed by s3 and other cloud-storage systems.

 ## Purpose